What is the flu?

 The flu is a common infectious disease caused by influenza (flu) viruses.
 The flu usually affects a person’s breathing system.
 Seasonal flu generally occurs in the fall and winter and is caused by human influenza viruses.

-H1N1 swine flu is an influenza virus that was found in April 2009.
+H1N1 is an influenza virus that was first found in April 2009.
 It caused illness in people worldwide.
-A flu pandemic due to H1N1 swine flu was declared in June 2009.
-We expect that H1N1 will still be around this year along with other flu viruses.
+A flu pandemic due to H1N1 flu was declared in June 2009.
+In the years since, H1N1 circulates during flu seasons along with other types of flu virus.
 This is why it is important for everyone 6 months and older to get a flu shot.

 How does the flu spread?